AbhiAgarwal/notes/thoughts.md

 	- Path’s limiting its users to 150 “friends” is illustrative of this point.
 	- Ancient tribes apparently had a natural size limit that didn’t much exceed that number.
 	- Startups are important because they are small; if the size and complexity of a business is something like the square of the number of people in it, then startups are in a unique position to lower interpersonal or internal costs and thus to get stuff done.

+- Learning everything is quite useless.
+Learn things you think are important, and you think are going to change how you feel about whatever you do.
+	- For example, if you enjoy doing (X), and you aren't satisfied with it then how can you change (X) to your benefit?
+	- Then see if everyone else agrees.
+If not then build it anyways, and see if it works.
+If you don't like it - try something else!
+	- Try development by things you like, and test them out.
+If you like them then keep them, and move on.
+Don't try and form ideas based on what the market needs - I think there's a good need for many things in the market.
+		- But you should target things you like because you don't want to waste your time just building random crap, and building a company you just want for money.
+		- Money to live is easy to come by if you want it to.
+Or if you've a decent education.
+There's money in the world somewhere for you - so don't start a company just for it.
+It will turn out that it will be harder for you in the long run.
+	- Build a company you clearly think will succeed in the long run.
+Don't try and build things like a timer for a pancake maker, or a timer for anything that can be done using some common sense.
+	- Think of big ideas, and things that you think could influence the world.
+Technologies that could change what you think of the world, and how you would want to interact with it.
+	- Anything you want to see in the real world that you think could really change how you use the Internet or change how you use technology, or even physical objects.